Wynntils/Wynntils-Legacy/README.md

 Setup the Workspace
 ========
 Doing the setup of Wynntils is quite simple.
-First, you will need to run Forge ``setupDecompWorkspace`` gradle command, with that generating all of the Forge source.
+First, you will need to run Forge ``setupDecompWorkspace`` gradle command, with that all the Forge source will be generated.
 It's that easy!
 <br> Building the mod is even simpler.
 Just call the ``buildDependents`` and the artifact should be generated.

 You can also setup a test environment.
 Using IntelliJ, execute the ``genIntellijRuns`` task, which will generate a run environment for you.